Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Methodology

 Our notation implies that the random variables are scalar valued.
 Vector valued random variables can be accommodated by allowing each component to follow analogous expressions.
 For some results, it will be convenient to unify this framework notationally.
 We can write $X_i^* = X_i + \delta U_i$ or $X_i^* = X_i(1 + \delta U_i)$, where $U_i$ is a mean-zero, unit variance random variable, independent of $X_i$, $Y_i$ and $Z_i$, and $\delta$ is constant.

-In order to correct for the effects of measurement error, its size must be assessed, and additional information is required to do so.
+In order to correct for the effects of measurement error, its size must be assessed, and methods require additional information to do so.
 In addition to the assumed measurement error model, applicable methods are often dictated by what auxiliary data are available.
-These may come in the form of validation data, where for some individuals both $X_i$ and $X_i^*$ are available, the aforementioned replicate data, where repeated independent and identically distributed measurements of $X_i^*$ are taken, or instrumental data.
-Instrumental data involve the measurement of $X_i^*$ and an additional variable $T_i$, called the instrumental variable, which is related to $Y_i$ and $X_i^*$ only through the true value, $X_i$.
-Replicate data are a particular form of instrumental data.
+These may come in the form of \emph{validation} data, where for some individuals both $X_i$ and $X_i^*$ are available, the aforementioned replicate data, where repeated iid measurements of $X_i^*$ are taken, or \emph{instrumental} data.
+Instrumental data involve the measurement of $X_i^*$ and an additional variable $T_i$, called the instrumental variable, which is related to both the outcome, $Y_i$, and the surrogate, $X_i^*$, only through the true value, $X_i$.
+Replicate data are a specific form of instrumental data.

 Validation data are typically preferred, but are often unavailable or impossible to collect.
-There is literature which uses instruments for the correction of measurement error effects, some of which extends the idea of regression calibration \citep{InstrumentalBackground,CarrollBook}.
-However, the conditions required for a variable to be viewed as an instrumental variable are often difficult to verify in practice, and falsely assuming that a factor is an instrument can lead to large biases, even when the bias introduced from the measurement error itself is small \citep{CarrollBook}.
+In the FHS, for example, long-term average SBP is desired, which cannot be measured in practice.
+There is literature which uses instruments for correction of measurement error effects, some of which extends the idea of regression calibration \citep{InstrumentalBackground,CarrollBook}.
+However, the conditions required for a variable to be viewed as an instrumental variable are often difficult to verify in practice, and falsely assuming that a factor is an instrument can lead to large biases, even when the bias introduced from the measurement error is small to begin \citep{CarrollBook}.
 Consequently, most of the literature has focused on the use of replicate measurements.
-When using replicate data, we assume that we have a sample in which we observe $\{Y_i, Z_i, X_{i1}^*,\hdots,X_{i\kappa_i}^*\}$, where $\{X_{i1}^*,\hdots,X_{i\kappa_i}^*\}$ are independent and identically distributed.
+When using replicate data, we assume that we have a sample in which we observe $\{Y_i, Z_i, X_{i1}^*,\hdots,X_{i\kappa_i}^*\}$, where $\{X_{i1}^*,\hdots,X_{i\kappa_i}^*\}$ are $\kappa_i$ iid replicates from the same error model.